Karzai urges Taliban to fight Afghan enemies after Pakistan clash

 Pakistan helped the Taliban take power in Afghanistan in the 1990s.
 Many Afghan leaders say Pakistan is still helping the militants, seeing them as a tool to counter the influence of its old rival, India, in Afghanistan.

-Pakistan denies helping the militants and says it wants peace and stability in its western neighbour.
+Pakistan denies helping the militants and says it wants peace and stability in its western neighbor.

 Karzai also revealed that he had spoken earlier on Saturday to the CIA's Kabul station chief, asking that the intelligence agency continue to provide payments to his country.